azzenn4/sys-novast/tired.md

-The codebase is a hallmark of duct taped german engineered automobiles running on piss, prepare your CUDA silicon's to be choke on a bottle of hot Jagermeister - Azzenn4
+# The codebase is a hallmark of duct taped german engineered automobiles running on piss, prepare your CUDA silicon's to be choked on a bottle of hot Jagermeister - Azzenn4